keithballdotnet/blocker/README.md

 POST        | /api/blocker   | Uploads a file and returns a newly created BlockedFile PUT        | /api/blocker   | Uploads a file and returns a newly created BlockedFile

 ##Example code
 [Example test scenario](https://github.com/Inflatablewoman/blocker/blob/master/server/server_test.go)

-##TODO

-- Store Symmetric keys in a different location from that of the master key